-3 steps to better negotiating
+Three steps to better negotiating

-One general counsel told me that many solicitors in his team struggle to see the bigger picture in negotiations, are too narrowly focused, and consequently lose the plot.
+One general counsel told me that many solicitors in his team struggle to see the bigger picture in negotiations, are too narrowly focused and consequently lose the plot.

 Many solicitors achieve much less than they could because they hate the process of selling.
-They fear rejection, are uncomfortable asking for anything, and don’t know how to sell well.
+They fear rejection, are uncomfortable asking for anything and don’t know how to sell well.

 Good selling technique is essentially about needs analysis.
 This can be broken down into three steps.

-Find out how the other side feels
+1. Find out how the other side feels

 The other side’s needs may not be logical or rational, but they are always driven by feelings.

 Listen to the nuances of the feelings expressed in the answers.
 You must listen carefully, not just to catch someone out, but to understand them.

 First, briefly summarise back to them your understanding of their needs.
 If you get it right, watch for a physical response – often a nod.

 The second technique, which I have used in negotiations and found works every time, is when you feel you’ve asked the last question, ask one more.

-Demonstrate how your proposal will meet their needs
+2. Demonstrate how your proposal will meet their needs

-This step is short, because it’s straightforward, albeit difficult: demonstrate, rather than assert, how your proposal will meet their specific needs, as well as your own.
+Demonstrate, rather than assert, how your proposal will meet their specific needs, as well as your own.

-Close the gap between their needs and your proposal
+3. Close the gap between their needs and your proposal

 And then, say nothing.
 This silence is crucial.
 No matter how uncomfortable the silence becomes, don’t break it except to repeat the question.
 They will fill the silence.

 There are various techniques you can use to close the gap, but the most important is to remind the other side about the shared purpose of the negotiation.

 (Small) change your behaviour

-Mindfulness is about separating yourself from your thinking, as in: ‘There I go again not asking for what I want, just demanding it’, but in a manner which is not self-destructive.
+Mindfulness is about separating yourself from your thinking, as in: "There I go again not asking for what I want, just demanding it", but in a manner which is not self-destructive.